refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useModalForm.md

 ### `saveButtonProps`

-It contains all the props needed by the "submit" button within the modal (disabled,loading etc.).
+`saveButtonProps` contains all the props needed by the "submit" button within the modal (disabled,loading etc.).
 You can manually pass these props to your custom button.

 ```tsx
 const { getInputProps, modal, saveButtonProps } = useModalForm();